SIMRAN-202/learn-react-from-scratch/README.md

 - Fetches and displays meals from an external API using `useEffect`
 - Showcases use of API calls, loading data on component mount, and dynamic list rendering with images

+#### 📌 `04-Calculator/`
+- A modern calculator built with `useState`
+- Supports basic arithmetic operations (+, -, ×, ÷)
+- Great for practicing input handling, dynamic UI updates, and evaluating expressions

+#### 📌 `04-ToggleBgColor/`
+- A simple background color toggle component using `useState`
+- Switches between light and dark modes (background, text, and button color)
+- Great for understanding state toggling, inline styling, and event handling in React

 ---

 ## 💡 Why This Repo?